 The accounts of overseas subsidiaries and affiliated companies are based on their accounting records maintained in conformity with generally accepted accounting principles prevailing in the respective countries of domicile.
-In compliance with the accounting standards, "Practical Solution on Unification of Accounting Policies Applied to Foreign Subsidiaries for Consolidated Financial Statements" issued by Accounting Standards Board of Japan, hereafter ASBJ, (ASBJ PITF No. 18) and "Practical Solution on Unification of Accounting Policies Applied to Associates Accounted for Using the Equity Method" (ASBJ PITF No. 24), certain adjustments, which are not recorded in the statutory books of overseas subsidiaries, are incorporated in the consolidated financial statements of the Company prepared in accordance with Japanese GAAP and filed with the appropriate Local Finance Bureau of the Ministry of Finance as required by the Financial Instruments and Exchange Law ("statutory Japanese language consolidated financial statements.
+In compliance with the accounting standards, "Practical Solution on Unification of Accounting Policies Applied to Foreign Subsidiaries for Consolidated Financial Statements" issued by Accounting Standards Board of Japan, hereafter ASBJ, (ASBJ PITF No. 18) and "Practical Solution on Unification of Accounting Policies Applied to Associates Accounted for Using the Equity Method" (ASBJ PITF No. 24), certain adjustments, which are not recorded in the statutory books of overseas subsidiaries, are incorporated in the consolidated financial statements of the Company prepared in accordance with Japanese GAAP and filed with the appropriate Local Finance Bureau of the Ministry of Finance as required by the Financial Instruments and Exchange Law ("statutory Japanese language consolidated financial statements").
+The accompanying consolidated financial statements have been restructured and translated into English (with some expanded descriptions) from the statutory Japanese language consolidated financial statements.
 Some supplementary information included in the statutory Japanese language consolidated financial statements, but not required for fair presentation, is not presented in the accompanying consolidated financial statements.